 - Each bout of coughing typically lasts 1-2 minutes.

 - Several bouts of coughing may occur together and last several minutes in total.

-- It is common to vomit at the end of a bout of coughing.
+- It is common to be sick (vomit) at the end of a bout of coughing.

 - The number of coughing bouts per day varies from case to case.
 You may only have a few bouts each day but some people have up to 100 bouts per day.
 The average is about 12-15 bouts per day.